 What’s the Summer Angels program and how do I get my child involved?

 The Summer Angel program is a two-week Monday through Friday program that matches middle-grade students in Savannah with activities that help seniors at various levels of need and in a variety of living situations.
 Two sessions are held each summer.
-Call to register your child for this great summer experience of giving back and making new friends.
-For inquiries about participating in the Summer Angels program, please contact our Director of Volunteers.
+Call our Director of Volunteers at (912) 236-0363 for more information or to register your child for this great summer experience of giving back and making new friends.